kuujo/yuppy/README.md

 ##### _"But encapsulation is bad!"_
 But options are good.
-Sure, Python is a dynamic language, and often its flexibility can be used to creatively conquer complex problems (indeed, XPy was developed using many of these features).
+Sure, Python is a dynamic language, and often its flexibility can be used to creatively conquer complex problems (indeed, Yuppy was developed using many of these features).
 But lax access restrictions are not _always_ beneficial.
-XPy can help protect the integrity of your data by preventing important internal instance data from being changed.
+Yuppy can help protect the integrity of your data by preventing important internal instance data from being changed.